Applicant Tracking Systems: The Ultimate Guide

 How to make interview guides easier to use

 Interviewing software can translate your interview guide document into a digital workflow, streamlining your interview guide and making adoption and execution easier for interviewers.
-Interview guides for pre-recorded video interviewing also increase structure and consistency in your process.
+Interview guides for asynchronous or live video interviewing can increase structure and consistency in your process.

 The best interview guide would provide a framework for interviewers to conduct effective structured interviews.
 It should serve as a tool to facilitate productive conversations and help interviewers gather valuable data to make merit-based hiring decisions.